 - Our leadership of the National Agricultural Land Network provides critical services to states and other land trusts.

-- Our research division maintains the nation’s best land-cover data, evaluates conservation outcomes, and studies farmer demographics.
+- Our researchers maintain the nation’s best land-cover data, evaluate conservation outcomes, and study farmer demographics.

 - Our Farmland Information Center maintains the preeminent database of the conservation agriculture movement and provides technical assistance not found elsewhere.

-- Our historically strong policy work advances federal and state-based [Link to state policy page] initiatives that are essential for our future.
+- Our historically strong policy work advances federal and state-based initiatives that are essential for our future.

 We do this work in service to our nation’s farmers and ranchers, often partnering with other farm groups, conservation groups, or academic institutions.

 We understand the land, the science, and most importantly, the people.